venugoapalreddy/biztalk-docs/biztalk/core/enlist-orchestration-biztalk-server-sample.md

         ```

 ## Comments
- All tasks that you can perform in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console can also be performed by using script that accesses the Windows WMI object model and by using Visual C# that accesses the **System.Management** objects provided by the .NET Framework.
+ All tasks that you can perform in the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console can also be performed by using script that accesses the Windows WMI object model and by using Visual C# that accesses the <strong>System.Management</strong> objects provided by the .NET Framework.

  The script file EnlistOrch.vbs and the Visual C# source file EnlistOrc.cs contain detailed comments with further explanation about the operations that they perform.
 For more information, see Windows Management Instrumentation at [http://go.microsoft.com/fwlink/?LinkId=21102](http://go.microsoft.com/fwlink/?LinkId=21102).